Joint Staff Office, Associated Press

 Japan angered China last month by nationalizing part of the chain of uninhabited East China Sea islands called Senkaku in Japanese and Diaoyu in Chinese.
 The move sparked violent protests in China.

 Chief Cabinet Secretary Osamu Fujimura said Tokyo has urged Beijing to "avoid any actions that would go counter to the mutual benefit."

 Nearby Taiwan also claims the islands, which are uninhabited but surrounded by rich fishing grounds and possibly lucrative undersea energy deposits.

-China and Japan have recently stepped up naval activities in the area around Okinawa because of the dispute, but there have been no clashes between their warships, which have generally stayed away from the disputed islands themselves.
+China and Japan have recently stepped up naval activities in the area around Okinawa because of the dispute, but there have been no clashes between their warships, which have generally stayed away from the islands themselves.

 Wary of missteps that could lead to a sudden escalation of tensions, the countries have instead sent less threatening coast guard ships.
 Over the past week, however, both have made a point of showing off their naval prowess.

 Chinese websites were abuzz Monday with photographs of navy pilots practicing touch-and-go landing exercises on China's first aircraft carrier.
 It wasn't clear when the pictures were taken, and they did not appear on the Defense Ministry's website or in official media.